Verified Expert in Engineering

 Rdiff-image handles when to automatically create full and differential backups and prunes older backups as they become less relevant.
 It does it in a way that optimizes both safety, like the differential is always off a full, never another differential, and space.
 A backup of a 500GB VM is currently handling email, blogs, and a website for a club, with hourly backups during a week, weekly backups for a few months, and monthly backups for a couple of years; going back seven years costs around $0.20 per month.

-Asterisk, Apache, Boto 3, OpenVPN, GitHub, Git, Celery, AWS IAM, Amazon Simple Email Service (SES), AWS Simple Notification Service (SNS), Amazon Simple Queue Service (SQS), Pytest, GitLab CI/CD
+Asterisk, Apache, Boto 3, OpenVPN, GitHub, Git, Celery, AWS IAM, Amazon Simple Email Service (SES), Amazon Simple Notification Service (Amazon SNS), Amazon Simple Queue Service (SQS), Pytest, GitLab CI/CD

 Asynchronous Programming, REST, REST API Architecture, Unit Testing, Mobile Development